 Machine Learning for Medical Systems

 The module provides an introduction to the principles, techniques, and applications of Machine Learning.
-Topics covered include among others:
+Topics covered include among others (subject to change):

 - value functions